 Phishing Your Employees

 From this test, we can see the effectiveness of phishing emails but also where the company is vulnerable.
 When combined with training, phishing your employees can be an effective tactic.
-Showing real world examples better reinforces the concepts provided in training.
+Showing real-world examples better reinforce the concepts provided in training.
 And these tests can show employees what to check next time they are the recipient of a fraudulent email.

 In other words, use your employees as a “net” to catch these dangerous “phish.”